magic5644/vscode-csharp-dependency-graph/README.md

 ### Next Release

+### 0.3.0

-- Added support for solution (.sln) files to correctly identify all projects in the solution structure
+- **Added** support for solution (.sln) files to correctly identify all projects in the solution structure
+- **Fixed** issue where test projects were not being excluded from the dependency graph
+- **Fixed** issue when some class dependencies were not being correctly identified

 ### 0.2.0